-- The LGA could be amended in either, or both, of the following ways to: 199. - include matters that city/district councils can currently only address under the RMA using financial contributions - allow regional councils to use development contributions. - This option addresses the first two aspects of the problem, and could be developed 200. further as part of the wider local government infrastructure funding work programme, as discussed above.
-However, this option is not applicable to Crown NoRs, as the Crown is statutorily exempt from development contributions.
+189. The LGA could be amended in either, or both, of the following ways to:

-This option is not considered to meet the criteria of the proposed bill as future work is required, especially in relation to the urban work programme, and interactions between the LGA and RMA will be reviewed more comprehensively in the future.
+- include matters that city/district councils can currently only address under the RMA using financial contributions - allow regional councils to use development contributions. - 190.
+This option addresses both aspects of the problem and could be developed further as part of the wider local government infrastructure funding work programme, as discussed above. - 191.
+This option is not considered to meet the criteria of the proposed bill as future work is possible, especially in relation to the urban work programme, and it will be reviewed more comprehensively in the future.